impoldev/db-capstone-project/README.md

 - Jupyter Notebook file.
 - A png snapshot with code outputs.

-Remember tu use your own credentials to establish a valid connection.
+Remember to use your own credentials to establish a valid connection.

+## Acknowledgments

+- **Meta** for the Meta Database Engineer courses and the opportunity to showcase my skills.
+- **Coursera** team for hosting this course on their platform.

 ## ✉️ Contact